 Architect Visa Sponsorship Jobs in Ohio

 Architect visa sponsorship jobs in Ohio are concentrated in Columbus, Cleveland, and Cincinnati, where firms like Skidmore, Owings and Merrill, NBBJ, and local design studios regularly hire international talent.
-Ohio's growing infrastructure investment and university-linked design programs create consistent demand for architects with specialized credentials seeking H-1B sponsorship.
+Ohio's growing infrastructure investment and university-linked design programs create consistent demand for architects with specialized credentials seeking H-1B visa sponsorship.

-See All Architect JobsOverview
+Find Architect JobsOverview

 Have you applied for this role?